ncjoes/poppler-php/README.md

-# PHP-Poppler: PHP wrapper for Poppler-utils
+# PhpPoppler: Comprehensive PHP wrapper for Poppler-utils

+PhpPoppler is a complete and very flexible PHP wrapper for [Poppler-utils](http://poppler.freedesktop.org/).
-This package is brought to you so you can use php and poppler-utils to convert your pdf files to any of these formats
+This package is brought to you so you can use php and poppler-utils to extract contents from, and convert your pdf files to any of these formats:

-*   HTML5
+*   HTML
 *   JPG, PNG, TIFF
 *   PostScript (PS)
 *   Encapsulated PostScript (EPS)
 *   Scalable Vector Graphic (SVG)
 *   Plain Text

-You can also use this package to split, combine, detach embedded items and combine pdf files from within your php script.
+You can also use this package to split pdf files, combine pdf files, and detach embedded items from pdf files using within your php scripts.
 With the `NcJoes\PhpPoppler\PdfInfo` class, you can query meta-data of any pdf file.

 ## Important Notes

-...

-## Installation
+### Installation

-When you are in your active directory apps, you can just run this command to add this package on your app
+It is recommended to install PHP-Poppler through [Composer](http://getcomposer.org/).

+Run this command within your project directory

 ```shell
 composer require ncjoes/php-poppler:~1